 2. 2021 Eurovision Contenders

-While there are countries who we can all but write off in terms of finding a winner, there are others who immediately spring to mind as Eurovision 2021 contenders.
+While there are countries who we can all but write off in terms of finding a winner, there are others who immediately spring to mind as Eurovision 2021 favourites.

 Eurovision has long witnessed a phenomenon known as ‘block voting’, where neighbouring countries or those that are allied in some way can group together to score well.